Artist Hans Kotter Collector Edition Jigsaw Puzzle

 Jigsaw Puzzle Size: (Vertical) 12" X 16.5" (310mm×418mm) 285 Jigsaw Puzzle Pieces, Eska Premium Board.
 Magnetic Layer.

-This superior puzzles have cleverly incorporated a very thin layer of material with gentle magnetic properties underneath all the pieces, allowing the puzzle to be more stable and secure as the puzzler puts them together.
+Magnetic Layer: This superior puzzles have cleverly incorporated a very thin layer of material with gentle magnetic properties underneath all the pieces, allowing the puzzle to be more stable and secure as the puzzler puts them together.

 This puzzle with beautiful light and color will keep one puzzling for hours of entertainment.
 Exploring the depth of unique imagery and artwork by artist Hans Kotter.
 The 285 piece puzzle will challenge and surprise, while providing hours of entertainment and fun for all.
 This collect edition will be coveted for years to come!